Optimal and complete trip

 Experience the finest sights available whilst hiking four-and-a-half days in France and Italy plus two days in Switzerland.
 Based on departure from Courmayeur, we get you up to speed via an average of five hours of moderately-challenging walking per day during the first half of the trip.
 The second half is slightly more challenging, with up to six-and-a-half hours of walking per day.

 Start from Courmayeur

-Whilst you can start in Italy or France, we recommend you commence the tour in Courmayeur, Italy.
+Whilst you can start in Italy or France, we recommend you commence the 2021 Walking Tour du Mont Blanc in Comfort from Courmayeur, Italy.
 The two final days are then ‘relatively leisurely’ at five hours each.
 This allows you ample time to get the walking done early and enjoy the overnight destinations to the full.
 You can, however, merge these two days into a longer final day and avoid the over-nighter in the refuge Elisabetta.
 However, you miss some of the final day’s highlights and arrive back into Courmayeur by shuttle bus – not available in September.
 Moreover, the opportunity to savour the penultimate night in a private room in a fine alpine refuge is a must!

 Flexible first day from Courmayeur

 If you would prefer to break yourself in gently on the first walking day, especially if recovering from jet lag, why not reduce the challenge by 90 minutes/4½ kms and stay overnight in fabulous Bonatti refuge?
 Considered the best refuge in the Mont Blanc Massif, you also get to stay up high in the middle mountain rather than descending to the valley floor in Arnuva as per the standard format.
 Bonatti does not have en-suite rooms, so WCs and showers are in the corridor.
 Walking-wise, your second day’s walking to La Fouly would, as a consequence, be increased by 90 minutes/4½ kms.
 The choice is yours and it’s subject to availability!